flexmill/Overview/README.md

 Reads performance-data from Fiware, parses it and stores raw and parsed data in a database for visualisation with Superset on RAMP
 In this repository the code, that retrieves performance-data from Fiware is located.
 The software is runnning in a console window and needs a SQL-compatible Database for storing the data.

+A detailled installation description can be found there.

 The needed SQL-Structures can be found here: [https://github.com/flexmill/Data-structures](https://github.com/flexmill/Data-structures)

 ## fiware_connector_machiningcentre_tools